-The 2017 Tax Cuts and Jobs Act led private equity funds to consider significant changes in acquisition deal structures.
+The 2017 Tax Cuts and Jobs Act continues to influence private equity acquisition deal structures.
 Factors included in structuring decisions now include the option to expense 100% of tangible assets of a target in the same tax year as the acquisition, net operating loss deductions and interest expense limitations.
 The reduced corporate tax rate, elimination of corporate AMT and several favourable tax characteristics of corporations have expanded the options in entity choice in a market previously dominated by pass-through structures such as limited liability companies.

-The Foreign Investment Review Risk Modernization Act of 2018 expanded the scope of CFIUS (discussed in 3.1 Primary Regulators and Regulatory Issues, below) in the context of transactions involving certain critical infrastructures and technologies or personal data, with further rules and guidance to come from the U.S. Department of Treasury.
+The Foreign Investment Review Risk Modernization Act of 2018 and the final regulations issued thereunder in 2020 (FIRRMA) expanded the scope of CFIUS (discussed in 3.1 Primary Regulators and Regulatory Issues) in the context of transactions involving US real property interests, certain critical infrastructures and technologies and personal data.

-The expansive scope of several recent privacy law developments (including the EU's General Data Protection Regulation and California's Consumer Privacy Act of 2018) has had a global impact on most companies with significant operations involving personal data, and private equity funds have adjusted pre-acquisition due diligence and post-acquisition compliance monitoring practices to identify and manage the potential exposure under a new legal paradigm rapidly shifting toward enhanced personal privacy rights and substantial penalties for non-compliance.
+Recent privacy law developments (including the EU's General Data Protection Regulation and California's Consumer Privacy Act of 2018) continue to have a global impact on companies with significant operations involving personal data.
+And while the markets await more certainty in interpretation and enforcement of these new laws, private equity funds continue to grapple with the new requirements and tailoring pre-acquisition due diligence and post-acquisition compliance monitoring practices to identify and manage the potential exposure under a legal paradigm with continued momentum toward enhanced personal privacy rights and substantial penalties for non-compliance.